mapodaca-nv/hlsl-specs/proposals/0035-linalg-matrix.md

 * Do we need to specify a source/destination format for the data in the load and store operations that operate on descriptors or should we assume DXILMatrixComponentType?
+* Do we need to support `OuterProductAccumulate` for thread scope matrices?

 ## Appendix 2: HLSL Header